mkrapp/training2025-12/git_local.md

 GitHub is an online platform for files tracked by git which enables:
 - Cloud storage
 - Sharing/collaborating with others
-- Eays integration with other cloud softwares
+- Easy integration with other cloud softwares

 --------------------------------------------------------